AlanRockefeller/inat.label.py/README.md

 - Handles special characters and formatting (e.g., italics for scientific names, proper display of ± symbol)
 - An optional command line switch can print out the iNaturalist URL's of observations which are in California.
 This makes it easy to add these observations to the Mycomap CA Network project.
 - Adds a QR code to the PDF and RTF labels which points to the iNaturalist URL
-- When generating RTF labels it prints the iconic taxon along with the name - fungi in blue, plants in green and everything else in white.
+- When generating PDF or RTF labels it prints the iconic taxon along with the name - fungi in blue, plants in green and everything else in white.
 This will help you quickly notice if an observation number is mistyped.
+- You can use the --no-qr command line option to omit QR codes.

 ## Installation